marcos-velasquez/quill-file-resize/README.md

 #### `Toolbar` - Image alignment tools

-Displays a toolbar below the image, where the user can select an alignment for the image.
+Displays a toolbar below the image, where the user can select an alignment for the file.

 The look and feel can be controlled with options: